BogdanovicMilos/market-data-backend/README.md

 ## 🚀 Architecture Overview

-The Market Data BE project implements a clean, modular, and layered backend architecture in `Python 3.12` for managing and serving market data.
+The Market Data BE project implements a clean, modular, and layered backend architecture in `FastAPI` with `Python 3.12` for managing and serving market data.

 ### Layers & Key Components: